 - @thread - notifies everyone written a comment in the comment thread

 - @mute - notifications are not sent, even if a user has “All new comments” setting on.
 Mute can be useful when writing a comment to your self.
 Or new comment is so minor that it should not generate any notifications.

 Sketchboard provides assistance to add mentions.
 You can type @ character or click mention button in the editor. @ character opens up mentions popup to select a mention.

-You can also mention a specific user, e.g., @email@example.com and notification is sent only to that person unless other users in the team have “All new comments” on.
+You can also mention a specific team member, e.g., @email@example.com and notification is sent only to that person unless other users in the team have “All new comments” on.

 Example comment with a mention.

 What do you think about the new feature X design suggestion @team?

 Mention can be placed anywhere in the comment, in the beginning, in the middle or the end, but when added in the middle or to end it needs to be a full “word” with a leading space.
 There can be multiple mentions in a comment.
 If you add @mute mention, it will override any other mentions.
 You need to write mention correctly, or user is not informed about the comment.

 NOTE, when you edit a comment, Sketchboard doesn’t send notifications even if a mention is added.
 In case you forget to add a mention to a comment, you would need to add a new comment with a mention to notify others.

 Let us know if there is any feedback about new notifications.
 Hopefully, this will improve writing comments in a more targeted way in your team!